Paul-Lazunko/rednomic/README.md

 #Rednomic

 Rednomic is a framework for developing microservices based systems, the main feature of it is the asynchronous interaction of components through Redis.

-Data is transferred as a JSON strings, file streaming from entry point to microservices is implemented throw Redis also.
+Rednomic provides the following benefits:

+- it is really fast and lightweight
+- fully asynchronous
+- easy setup and use
+- supports file transfer in both directions between the entry point and microservices

 Clone and test example app: